Ars Electronica, Ars Electronica Research Institute Knowledge for humanity

-As a result, the importance of social networks and the technical applications developed in everyday research is growing, for example, to save resources, to increase the number of users of existing tools or to develop an innovative problem-solving project with the
+The number of citizen science and crowd projects is increasing steadily in Austria and worldwide.
+The actors in the projects are becoming more diverse, the structures of action more complex.
+This also increases the importance of social networks and the developed technical applications in everyday research, for example to save resources, to increase the number of users of existing tools or to develop an innovative problem-solving project with the

 The working group aims at the systematic development of knowledge partnerships.
-Existing networks are to be made more visible and existing tools more available.
-Furthermore, the group will discuss where there is a need for new developments, or the further development
+Existing networks should be made more visible and existing tools more available.
+In addition, we want to discuss where there is a need for new developments or the further development

 of existing tools and which partnerships and processes are necessary in order to be able to work together in a goal-oriented and result-oriented manner.
 The working group addresses educational needs and further training needs for Citizen Science.

 Against this background, joint actions are to be taken, especially in the areas of inclusion, sustainability and social innovation, which contribute to a teaching-learning Innovation Environment.